-An interactive Travel Risk Map for 2019 has been released and it shows the most dangerous countries on earth.
+A Global Travel Risk Map has been released and it shows the most dangerous countries on earth.

-The map was launched by medical and security specialists International SOS and Control Risks.
+The map was produced by medical and security specialists International SOS and Control Risks.

 It calculates risk according to road safety, security, and medical issues.
 Each country is given a color based on their risk rating that ranges from insignificant to extreme.